Contact: Dr. Gallya Gannot, 301-451-5096, email@example.com

-The AIDS and Immunosuppression Program supports extramural basic, translational and clinical research on HIV infection and AIDS to advance understanding of the underlying molecular, cellular, immunological and genetic mechanisms that enable or prevent HIV infection and development of oral complications and malignancies (oral cancers) associated with AIDS.
+The HIV/AIDS and Oral Health Research Program supports extramural basic, translational and clinical research on HIV infection and AIDS to advance understanding of the underlying molecular, cellular, immunological and genetic mechanisms that enable or prevent HIV infection and development of oral complications and malignancies (oral cancers) associated with AIDS.
 In addition, this program encourages research that is responsive to the NIH Common Fund Initiatives.

 Pathogenesis & Immunopathogenesis Research: Molecular and Immunological Mechanisms of Oral Manifestations of HIV/AIDS, Oral Opportunistic Infections and Oral Malignancies in Immunosuppressed Individuals